BanRevenant/Factorio-Server-Manager-PY/README.md

 # Factorio Server Manager-PY

-A comprehensive rewrite of the original Factorio Server Manager (previously written in Go), now built entirely in Python.
-This updated version introduces new features, including:
+This initially started as a comprehensive rewrite of the original Factorio Server Manager (previously written in Go), I have now taken the project in a slightly different direction.
+This new project is now built entirely in Python.
+This repository is the front end for an in development project called D-Wire found here https://github.com/BanRevenant/D-Wire

-- **Enhanced Data Logging**
-- **Discord Bot Integration**
-- Additional functionality to improve server management
-- Server stats and monitoring
+This portion of the project will gradually pickup in traction as D-Wire gets closer to completion.

 ## Preview